EternalCornerstone/cornerstone/README.md

 ## Overarching Ideas for Implementaion (Feel free to make your own idea implementations as i'm sure I have missed something) - 04/01/2024 (DD/MM/YY)

-- **HTTP with API
+- HTTP with API
-- **Authentication for login/registration, Authorization based on user roles for permissive routing.
+- Authentication for login/registration, Authorization based on user roles for permissive routing.
-- **Email server for interaction with users outside of the application: email verification, email marketing.
+- Email server for interaction with users outside of the application: email verification, email marketing.
-- **Database with tables for Users, Email, Files, Products.
+- Database with tables for Users, Email, Files, Products.
-- **CMS Integration for DB tables.
+- CMS Integration for DB tables.
-- **Product Management
+- Product Management
-- **Trunk Based Development.
+- Trunk Based Development.
-- **Continuous Integration.
+- Continuous Integration.
-- **Continuous Delivery.
+- Continuous Delivery.
-- **Optimizations.
+- Optimizations.
-- **Analytics
+- Analytics
-- **Payment Processing
+- Payment Processing
-- **Responsive UI, advanced html library for interacting with services.
+- esponsive UI, advanced html library for interacting with services.
-- **Markdown Templating For Emails and blogs.
+- Markdown Templating For Emails and blogs.
-- **Markdown Editor to write unique blogs and emails.
+- Markdown Editor to write unique blogs and emails.
-- **File Upload system for site owners to upload content.
+- File Upload system for site owners to upload content.
-- **Content System for users to view content
+- Content System for users to view content
-- -** videos
+   - videos
-- -** blogs
+   -  blogs
-- -** gallary
+   -  gallary
-- -** documents
+   -  documents

 TBC..